Forgot password

 Recommended Videos

-How to check if the CS2 servers are down
+How to check CS2 server status

-Steam Status
+Steam status

-One of the most reliable ways to check the official CS2 server status is the website Steamstat.us, an expansive third-party website for everything Steam.
+One of the most reliable ways to check the official CS2 server status is through the website Steamstat.us, an expansive third-party website for everything Steam.
 This website compiles server notices for several services, including CS2.

 • Idle or Low means the server is stable, and there’s relatively low activity.
 This is common for servers during times when the player count is low in that region.